 Ben Cheung – The three big ideas of 5g you know what makes 5g unique and different than 4g and what the future hopes to bring to the wireless industry.
-If you walk away with nothing, but these three big ideas, I think I’ll have done my job.
+If you walk away with nothing but these three big ideas, I think I’ll have done my job.

 Enhanced mobile broadband (eMBB)

-So enhanced mobile broadband – the idea is that it will have a new and increased spectrum, improve spectral efficiency and the ability to really have much higher data rates than we did in 4g.
-So it has 100 fold the amount of data transfer rates, peak data rate of 5G for download link of 20 gigabits/sec and 10 gigabits per second for uplink rate versus hundred megabits per second.
+So enhanced mobile broadband – the idea is that it will have a new and increased spectrum, improve spectral efficiency, and the ability to really have much higher data rates than we did in 4g.
+So it has 100 fold the amount of data transfer rates, the peak data rate of 5G for the download link of 20 gigabits/sec and 10 gigabits per second for uplink rate versus hundred megabits per second.

 It will support high mobility up to 500 kilometers per hour or 310 miles per hour.
 Which is, you know, 50% more than than 4g was was able to deliver and a much higher area traffic capacity.
-So 100 megabits per second per per square foot.
-Now 5g, it has quite a broad variety of spectrum that will be available to it from the standards described 0.45 gigabits up to 52 gigabits per gigahertz frequencies.
+So 100 megabits per second per square foot.
+Now 5g, it has quite a wide variety of spectrum that will be available to it from the standards described 0.45 gigabits up to 52 gigabits per gigahertz frequencies.

 Massive Machine Type Communications (mMTC)